The Traditional Owners of this land are those who identify as

 About native title

 Who was Eddie Koiki Mabo and what was the landmark ‘Mabo Decision’ in 1992?
-Learn about other key events in native title and land rights over the past three decades.
+Learn about key events in native title and land rights since invasion and what happens when native title fails.

 After years of resistance and resilience in the face of colonisation and a system of denial, the claim of native title by Eddie Koiki Mabo was recognised by the High Court of Australia – overturning two centuries of the lie of terra nullius.
-What followed was the creation of the Native Title Act (1993), furthermore embedding the native title at the forefront of its reciprocative/ interconnected relationship.
+What followed was the creation of the Native Title Act (1993), which embedded native title at the forefront of the representation of the falsity of terra nullius.
 In the Preamble, it states:

 Justice requires that, if acts that extinguish native title are to be validated or to be allowed, compensation on just terms, and with a special right to negotiate its form, must be provided to the holders of the native title.
 However, where appropriate, the native title should not be extinguished but revived after a validated act ceases to have effect.

-Over the last 30 years, the native title system has become complex, costly and slow, with the odds weighted against Aboriginal and Torres Strait Islander people.
+Over the last 30+ years, the native title system has become complex, costly and slow, with the odds weighted against Aboriginal and Torres Strait Islander peoples.

-Looking back on the three decades since the Mabo decision, it is clear that we have made significant progress.
+Looking back on the more than three decades since the Mabo decision, it is clear that we have made significant progress.
 But the promise of Mabo has not yet been fulfilled.

 Eddie Mabo (left) and Jack Wailu at home on the island of Mer in the Torres Strait Islands in 1990, during the High Court hearings in the Mabo Case, which eventually recognised First Nations Peoples’ title to their lands.
 Mabo Day is celebrated on 3 June each year.